2026 Handbook

 This class is all about “flash and dash” and “pizzazz”.

 You will be judged on Execution of Drill, Performance and Manner of Horses, Originality and Uniqueness of Presentation, Degree of Difficulty, Showmanship, Rider Equitation and General Impression.
-Emphasis will be on Showmanship and Entertainment.
+The emphasis will be on Showmanship and Entertainment.
 Props and Flags are allowed at all competitions.

 Gaits: